l0rdFalco/git-prac-1/prac_1.md

 branch names shoud always be descriptive an example on how to do this would be:

     1. create a main branch with git branch main
     2. you can then create the 5 main branches listed above in the git flow e.g `git branch develop`, `git branch features` etc.

     3. create sub branches off the 5 branchs eg. `git branch feature/auth develop`, `git branch feature/payments`, `git branch hotfix/patch_001` etc.

 at this point all branches and sub branches are done do you are ready to start coding

 switch to one of the sub branches and start commiting.
 DO NOT CODE ON THE MAIN BRANCH

-**NB:** make sure you mainttain a consistent naming convension like `type/description` e.g `feature/routes`
+**NB:** make sure you maintain a consistent naming convension like `type/description` e.g `feature/routes`

 2. **the second step in github flow is to add commits**